amirun573/sepAI/README.md

 # sepAI
-Open Source to pick your favourite AI Model
+Open Source to pick your favourite AI Model.

 This software is free to use, modify, and distribute for non-commercial purposes only.